rohanbatrain/Portfolio/Resume/ADDING_NEW_VARIANT.md

 # SOP: Adding a New Resume Variant

-This document provides step-by-step instructions for adding new resume variants (e.g., for different companies like Google, Amazon, etc.) to the automated build and release system.
+This document provides step-by-step instructions for adding new resume variants (e.g., for different roles like SoftwareEngineering, DataScience, ProductManagement, etc.) to the automated build and release system.

 ## Overview